1. Desa Banyumulek

 Coordinates: 8.646601, 116.115355

 The one place that manages to put Lombok on the international tourist trail is the world famous Gili Trawangan (gili means ‘island’), which is strongly calling to me.
-Besides being known for their diving spots, the three gilis (Gili Trawangan, Gili Meno and Gili Air) posses their own incomparable charm.
+Besides being known for their diving spots, the three gilis (Gili Trawangan, Gili Meno and Gili Air) possess their own incomparable charm.
 It only takes about 10 to 15 minutes’ speedboat ride from Bangsal Port (for charter trips) to reach Gili Trawangan.
 There are many diving centres and island excursion packages on offer that can be found on the island.
 I experienced snorkelling at two different spots using a glass-bottomed boat.
 That experience opened my eyes to the beautiful untouchable corals and thousands of fishes.
 Back on land, I hitched a ride on a cidomo (horse carriage) around the island to witness its remarkable beauty, as well as dropping by at the Instagram-famous swing that emerges above water – be sure to line up for the opportunity to be photographed at the swing, which would leave everybody else at home envious.

 Recommended for: Snorkelling and diving enthusiasts, including travellers who seek tropical island tranquillity and wanting to escape from motorised vehicles that run on fossil fuels (there are no cars on Gili Trawangan)

 Coordinates: 8.353175, 116.043871